jrivest3/KerrSimulator/index.md

 * $$x$$: gives the orbital inclination, $$x=\cos(i)$$, and is controlled by the second slider.
 For a pro-grade, equatorial orbit, $$x=1$$, $$i=0^{\circ}$$, $$\theta_{\min}=\pi/2$$, and the Cartesian $$z_{m}=\cos(\theta_{\min})=0$$.
 Similarly, $$x=0$$ corresponds to polar orbits --- $$i=90^{\circ}$$, $$\theta_ {\min}=0$$, $$z_{m}=1$$ --- and $$x=-1$$ corresponds to retrograde, equatorial orbits --- $$i=180^{\circ}$$, $$\theta_ {\min}=\pi/2$$, $$z_{m}=0$$. $$z_m$$ can also be expressed as $$z_m=\sqrt{1 - x^2}$$.
 * $$e$$: is the orbital eccentricity.
 This ranges from 0 to .99 on the y-axis of the graph and is controlled by dragging the red dot.
 * $$p$$: is the semi-latus rectum (the 'size' of the orbit). $$p$$ and $$e$$ together give the minimum and maximum radius of the orbit, $$r_{\min}=\frac{p}{1 + e}$$ and $$r_{\max}=\frac{p}{1 - e}$$.
  This is also controlled by dragging the red dot.
-The largest value of $$p$$ allowed is the right edge of the graph.
 The minimum value for $$p$$ is represented by the calculated curve on the graph, called 'the separatrix', (see the discussion about the separatrix below).
 The separatrix is the boundary between stable orbits and plunging orbits.
 Setting the dot to the left of the curve shown would result in the trajectory falling into the black hole, and so is not allowed by the controller.
 A second, red dot will follow the mouse past the separatrix, but the red dot determining the orbital parameters will remain on the right side.

 ### Camera Controls